dotoracle/dotoracle-sdk/README.md

 # DotOracle SDK

-In-depth documentation on this SDK is available at [uniswap.org](https://uniswap.org/docs/v2/SDK/getting-started/).

-This modifies uniswap-sdk's UniswapV2Factory address.

 ## Running tests

 To run the tests, follow these steps.
 You must have at least node v10 and [yarn](https://yarnpkg.com/) installed.